pnp/List-Formatting/column-samples/approval-status-icon-color/README.md

 ### approval-status-icon-color-content-approval.json

-`approval-status-icon-color-content-approval.json` is a sample that can be applied to the Approval Status column when [content approval](https://support.microsoft.com/office/require-approval-of-items-in-a-list-or-library-cd0761c4-8c3f-4ea2-9435-13c28aa23d08) is set as required.
+**approval-status-icon-color-content-approval.json** is a sample that can be applied to the Approval Status column with  the internal column name of `_ModerationStatus` when [content approval](https://support.microsoft.com/office/require-approval-of-items-in-a-list-or-library-cd0761c4-8c3f-4ea2-9435-13c28aa23d08) is set as required.

 ![image on the content approval](./assets/content-approval.png)